YueLi92/Global-heatwave-fire/README.md

 # Global-heatwave-fire
-# Source code to produce main figures
+Standalone source code to produce main figures
-# Small dataset to demo the code can be found in each folder
+Small dataset to demo the code can be found in each folder

 Source NCL & MATLAB code to support the analysis and mapping for all main figures.